Links to Dani Ripley's short stories published elsewhere:

 I got up and followed as she walked through our kitchen to show the old man our basement access door.
 He started down the steps with me on his heels.
 I turned around to look back at my mother, who hovered at the top of the stairs wearing a look of pained anxiety.
 I thought maybe she was sending me down to the basement alone with one of those child molesters she was always warning me about, but I was wrong.
 It turned out to be much, much weirder than that.

 My mother flipped the light on so we could see our way down to the cellar.
-My dad’s battered easy chair sat in the southeast corner, and the old man ordered me to pull it to the center of the room and sit.
+My dad’s battered easy chair sat in the southeast corner.
+The old man ordered me to pull it to the center of the room and sit.
 As I did, he called up to my mother to turn out the light.
-It snapped off in response and the door clicked shut.
+It snapped off in response, and the door clicked shut.
 We were left alone in complete darkness.

-“Now get comfortable, boy; and listen good to what I’m about to tell you,” he demanded, his face close enough to mine for me to smell his sour breath.
+“Now get comfortable, boy, and listen good to what I’m about to tell you,” the old man demanded, his face close enough to mine for me to smell his sour breath.
 “Lean back and open your mouth real wide, and whatever happens, don’t you move.
 Understand?”

 “All right, then.
 I’ll get started.
-Keep that mouth open and remember whatever happens, don’t you move.
+Keep that mouth open, and remember whatever happens, don’t you move.
 Not even one inch.”
-His eyes gleamed in the dark.
-I had the uneasy feeling he was smiling even though I couldn’t see it.
+His eyes glinted in the dark.
+I had the uneasy feeling he was smiling, even though I couldn’t see it.

 “Well, that should do it,” he declared.
 Now that my eyes had adjusted to the light, I could just make out his dim shadow looming over me.
 “You done good, boy,” he told me.
 “You can get up and turn the lights on now.”